 The Goblins are an Always Chaotic Evil race that exist to make other people's lives as miserable as possible.
-They have no sympathetic or redeeming qualities in the slightest, and will take advantage of anyone who shows them mercy.
+They have no sympathetic qualities in the slightest, and will take advantage of anyone who shows them mercy.
 They kill every non-goblin they get a hold of and will rape any woman they capture.
 For every Kick the Dog moment they commit, you're going to want the Goblin Slayer to kill them as brutally as possible.

 The Rhea Scout presents himself as a cheerful adventurer, but it's quickly revealed during his interview by Guild Girl that he was hording loot from his party, who are in desperate need of money, not just for good equipment, but also to provide for their families, making it clear he cared little for his comrades.
 Additionally, he secretly lusts after Guild Girl.
 When things turn sour for him during the interview, he thought about attacking Guild Girl, but only stops himself when he realizes that Goblin Slayer is in the room with them, and wouldn't have hesitate to kill him if he went through with it.
 He later joins forces with Dark Elf, just so he can take revenge on Goblin Slayer and Guild Girl for outing him as a thief, despite it being his own doing.
 He dies messily for his efforts, courtesy of Goblin Slayer.
 For an added bonus, he has a near similar mindset to a goblin, given his greed, lust, and vengeful nature.